rahkum96/Web-Scraping-Using-Python-BeautifulSoup/README.md

 - install BeautifulSoup by using pip install bs4 in command line prompt/ anconda i've you haven't.

 ## Packages used:

-from bs4 import BeautifulSoup
+- from bs4 import BeautifulSoup
-import requests
+- import requests
-from urllib.parse import urljoin import time import pandas as pd
+- import pandas as pd